cloudfoundry/java-buildpack/docs/framework-elastic_apm_agent.md

   </tr>
 </table>
 Tags are printed to standard output by the buildpack detect script

-For more information regarding setup and configuration, please refer to the [Elastic APM with Pivotal Cloud Foundry tutorial][pivotal].

 ## User-Provided Service
 When binding Elastic APM using a user-provided service, it must have name or tag with `elasticapm` or `elastic-apm` in it.
 The credential payload can contain the following entries.